 “The best work of the festival, however, was an unassuming installation in the foyer of the Scottish Music Centre.
 In Kathy Hinde’s Piano Migrations, a piano becomes a bird cage (or should that be a Cage bird)…” The Arts Desk review from Sonica Festival, Glasgow 2012.

-Piano Migrations was runner up for the Sonic Arts Award 2015 in the Sound Art Category and listed for the Aesthetica Art Prize 2014
+Piano Migrations was runner up for the Sonic Arts Award 2014 and listed for the Aesthetica Art Prize 2014

 The installation can become a site for a live intervention, changing from an installation to a live performance.
 Kathy Hinde mixes video projections live to activate the piano strings in different ways.
 She is joined by Matthew Olden, performing with his own custom made live sampling software.
 Together they create a captivating performance where image becomes sound and sound becomes image through a series of transformations realised through acoustic sound, live sampling, automata and projections.
 Here are some extracts from a performance recorded at Lab30 Festival, Augsburg in October 2012